Kasaoola/Tomato-Plant-Disease-Detection/README.md

 Web Interface: User-friendly frontend for uploading images and viewing results.

-RESTful API: Backend built with FastAPI to handle requests and model inference.
+FastAPI: Backend built with FastAPI to handle requests and model inference.

 Containerization: Dockerized application for easy deployment.